 With the demise of the face-to-face appointment, where you could speak up for yourself and argue the toss if necessary, your documents now have to do the talking for you.
 The move to online for everything, means that the quality of the documents you provide is critically important.

 At Upsticks we are particularly strict on this; it is absolutely essential that the documents our clients scan and email to us are of as high a quality and as carefully prepared as possible.

 At Upsticks, we’ve worked hard to build a first-class reputation with the administrative offices across Spain.
-Whether it be immigration, the ITV centre, Trafico or Customs, officials are used to seeing well-prepared, good quality, organised files from Upsticks.
+Whether it be the Consulates, immigration, the ITV centre, Trafico or Customs, officials are used to seeing well-prepared, good quality, organised files from Upsticks.
 This attention to detail helps everyone to complete processes successfully, first time round, and with no stress or time wasted.

 What’s the secret to producing a great set of documents?

 Spanish administration is very clear on what they want to see:

 - They prefer PDF files, as do Upsticks.